Keksuccino/docs_fancymenu/docs/title-screen-glyph.md

 ---
 title: Title Screen Glyph
+description: >-
-description: How to hide/remove the little diamond or emerald (green or blue) glyph/icon in the Title screen.
+  How to hide/remove the little diamond or emerald (green or blue) glyph/icon in the Title screen.
-published: true
-date: 2025-07-06T15:15:42.758Z
-tags:
-editor: markdown
-dateCreated: 2025-07-06T15:15:39.543Z
 ---
 # Emerald/Diamond Icon in the Title Screen

 If you struggle to hide the little icon that keeps appearing in your Title screen and that looks like a little diamond or emerald (green or blue little icon), this is mostly the mod update notification of either Mod Menu (Fabric mod) or Forge (built-in modloader feature).